dotModded/Portal2VR/README.md

 Patching and replacements may be needed for some things, they should be modified in place to ease loading into hlvr.

 # Import Level
 With all the models in place, the map will need to be fixed up in various ways, ideally we do this entirely on the clients machine, using something similar to lumps to add back in triggers and interactive objects.
 Correcting positions, scales, lighting, and events as we go case by case.
+I hope we can ship compiled lighting data to use in the compiled levels.

 # Mechanics, Events, Odds and Ends
 We will be covering the last gaps for game mechanics within a mod for rendering, and scripting for everything else.
 The portal gun will have to be adapted to VR, I'm expecting portal gloves, while using aiming similar to lost echo to keep the hands free for interacting with the envinroment.